KAVAD (488 - 531)

 Females on a silver and gilt vessel from the Sasanian period.
 Photo Wikimedia commons.

-But of course, it didn't happen.
+But in any case it didn't happen.
 There was a violent reaction, and Kavad (remember how young he was) was dethroned and put in prison, to be replaced by his brother Zamasp in AD 496.

 Prison 496 - 499 (?)